 Figure 6.x.3.2-2 Consumer to producer communication, with centralized service framework

 In figure 6.x.3.2-2 represent an example of a consumer x instance #1 that wants to communicate with the producer y.
 The consumer does discovery and gets pseudo network address of the NF/NF service which will be the network address (IP addresses or FQDN) of the message passing function within the centralised service framework, and if needed corresponding optional discovery result.
 This is illustrated in the figure by pseudo producer y#1.
 The consumer x instance #1 can only select pseudo producer y#1 and sends the request to that address (which is the address of the message passing function).
 The message passing function will select a producer instance to be used for this operation, producer y #2 in this example.
 The message passing system may have several IP addresses for redundancy reasons.

+The following figures shows roaming examples of how a logically centralised service framework deployed the visited network interacts with a Rel-15 based Service framework in the home network and vice versa.

 Figure 6.x.3.2-3 Consumer to producer communication over roaming interface, centralized service framework in VPLMN